ahazeemi/dPrune/README.md

 from datasets import Dataset
 from transformers import AutoTokenizer, AutoModel

-# Assuming dprune is installed
-from dprune.pipeline import PruningPipeline from dprune.scorers.unsupervised import KMeansCentroidDistanceScorer from dprune.pruners.selection import BottomKPruner
+from dprune import PruningPipeline, KMeansCentroidDistanceScorer, BottomKPruner

 # 1. Load your data and model
 data = {'text': ['A great movie!', 'Waste of time.', 'Amazing.', 'So predictable.']}